fl4shk/snow64_cpu/docs/outputs/snow64_instruction_set.md

 		* <b>jmp</b> dA
 			* Opcode:  0x2
 			* Effect:  <code>pc <= dA.sdata;</code>
-			* Note:  It is suggested to have dA.sdata be at least as large as the largest memory address (which might not be 64-bit if there isnt enough physical memory for that')
+			* Note:  It is suggested
+to have dA.sdata be at least as
+			large as the largest memory address (which might not be 64-bit if there isn't enough physical memory for that)
 		* <b>ei</b>
 			* Opcode:  0x3
 			* Effect:  <code>ie <= 1'b1;</code>